GLOBAL MARKETS-Shares slip on seesaw in oil prices, weak China data

 MSCI's all-country world equity index, which tracks shares in 45 nations, was last down 0.8 percent, to 401.94.

 U.S. Treasury debt yields were little changed in choppy trading.
-Benchmark 10-year Treasury notes were last down 1/32 in price to yield 2.24 percent, from a yield of 2.23 percent late on Monday.
+Benchmark 10-year Treasury notes were last up 1/32 in price to yield 2.22 percent, from a yield of 2.23 percent late on Monday.

 Gold rose on the slight weakness in the dollar and decline in European shares, though expectations that the U.S. Federal Reserve would raise interest rates next week kept gains in check.
 Spot gold prices rose $4.22 or 0.39 percent, to $1,074.21 an ounce.

-(Additional reporting by Tanya Agrawal and Gertrude Chavez-Dreyfuss and Richard Leong in New York and Atul Prakash, Clara Denina, and Dmitry Zhdannikov in London; Editing by Meredith Mazzilli and Alistair Bell)
+(Additional reporting by Tanya Agrawal and Gertrude Chavez-Dreyfuss and Richard Leong in New York and Atul Prakash, Clara Denina, and Dmitry Zhdannikov in London; Editing by Meredith Mazzilli)